Sparkleleuk/Sustainability_Matters/_posts/2018-09-18-mcdonalds.markdown

 #### **Facebook hit for job ad discrimination, again**

 A labor union filed a complaint with the EEOC for <a href="https://www.bbc.com/news/technology-45569227" target="_blank">alleged gender discrimination in its job ads</a>.
-Job ads in traditionally male-dominated professions like mechanic, roofer and security engineer allegedly do not show up in newsfeeds of women. <a href="https://www.propublica.org/article/facebook-is-letting-job-advertisers-target-only-men" target="_blank"> the first time</a> for Facebook, which relies on ads for a living.
+Job ads in traditionally male-dominated professions like mechanic, roofer and security engineer allegedly do not show up in newsfeeds of women. <a href="https://www.propublica.org/article/facebook-is-letting-job-advertisers-target-only-men" target="_blank">Not the first time</a> for Facebook, which relies on ads for a living.